jimthompson5802/spark_helper/docs/index.md

 ## Overview

-Spark Helper is a Python package that provides utilities and helper functions for working with Apache Spark.
-It aims to simplify common Spark operations and provide an easier API for various tasks.
+Spark Helper is a Python package that provides utilities for working with Apache Spark configurations.
+It focuses on simplifying SparkSession creation through YAML-based configuration files.

 ## Installation